-- 37. After application of the equity method, including recognizing the associate's losses in accordance with paragraph 35, the investor applies the requirements of IPSAS 29 to determine whether it is necessary to recognize any additional impairment loss with respect to the investor's net investment in the associate. - 38.
-The investor also applies the requirements IPSAS 29 to determine whether any additional impairment loss is recognized with respect to the investor's interest in the associate that does not constitute part of the net investment and the amount of the impairment loss. - 39.
-If application of the requirements in IPSAS 29 indicates that the investment may be impaired, an entity applies IPSAS 21, "Impairment of Non-Cash-Generating Assets," and IPSAS 26, "Impairment of Cash-Generating Assets."
-IPSAS 26 directs an entity to determine the value in use of the cash-generating investment.
-Based on IPSAS 26, an entity estimates: - (a) Its share of the present value of the estimated future cash flows expected to the generated by the investee, including the cash flows from the operations of the investee and the proceeds on the ultimate disposal of the investment; or - (b) The present value of the estimated future cash flows expected to arise from dividends or similar distributions to be received from the investment, and from its ultimate disposal.
+- 37. After application of the equity method, including recognizing the associate's losses in accordance with paragraph 35, the investor applies the requirements of the relevant international or national accounting standard dealing with the recognition and measurement of financial instruments to determine whether it is necessary to recognize any additional impairment loss with respect to the investor's net investment in the associate. - 38.
+The investor also applies the requirements of the relevant international or national accounting standard dealing with the recognition and measurement of financial instruments to determine whether any additional impairment loss is recognized with respect to the investor's interest in the associate that does not constitute part of the net investment and the amount of the impairment loss.

+- 39. If application of the requirements in the relevant international or national accounting standard dealing with the recognition and measurement of financial instruments indicates that the investment may be impaired, an entity applies IPSAS 21, "Impairment of Non-Cash Generating Assets."
+IPSAS 21 directs an entity to refer IAS 36 to determine the value in use of the cash-generating investment.
+Based on IAS 36, an entity estimates: - (a) Its share of the present value of the estimated future cash flows expected to the generated by the investee, including the cash flows from the operations of the investee and the proceeds on the ultimate disposal of the investment; or - (b) The present value of the estimated future cash flows expected to arise from dividends or similar distributions to be received from the investment and from its ultimate disposal.

 Under appropriate assumptions, both methods give the same result.
-Any resulting impairment loss for the investment is allocated in accordance with IPSAS 26.
+Any resulting impairment loss for the investment is allocated in accordance with IAS 36.
+Therefore, it is allocated first to any remaining goodwill (see paragraph 29).